-- The respondents that indicated 'other' in their response (refer to the graph above) had the following comments: - a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, considered that the reintroduction of recycling for equities measured at FVOCI is necessary.
-Respondents provided the same arguments as in paragraph 75 a) above. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if an entity does not expect that the fair value of the instruments would be materially different from cost. - c) Average FV: One respondent mentioned average FV as the best accounting treatment, other respondent proposed a combined model for the asset and liability side of the measurement. - 82 By contrast, almost a quarter of the respondents that replied this question considered that there was no need for an alternative accounting treatment, as the existing requirements are appropriate for the fact pattern of the transaction presented in the illustrative example B. - 83 Some respondents added that: - in some cases, there is a challenge to determine fair value estimates periodically.
-In these cases, historical cost (including impairment) would be an appropriate measurement model; and - b) FVOCI election would not be appropriate as there could be an intent to sell and, in that case, each year performance in FV will provide an observable market condition. - Adjusted cost or historical cost: Some respondents mentioned 'adjusted cost' or 'historical cost' as the best accounting treatment, with an impairment test and a dual measurement approach. - The most relevant elements indicated by the respondents were the following (by order of importance): - a) The fact that the shares are unlisted; - b) The sustainable nature of the investee's operation; and - c) The fact that the investor does not have a put option.
+- a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, considered that the reintroduction of recycling for equities measured at FVOCI is necessary, since: - (i) it would significantly improve the presentation of our financial performance; - (ii) gains and losses when equity instruments measured at FVOCI are sold are an integral part of the performance as dividend on these instruments; - (iii) there is no conceptual reason to present integral part of the performance differently; and - (iv) disposal of the investment would constitute a critical event upon which the cumulative performance would be recognised in profit or loss. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if FV is not expected to differ materially from cost. - c) One respondent added that the revaluation should be carried in OCI. - d) Average FV: One respondent mentioned Average FV as the best accounting treatment, other respondent proposed a combined model for the asset and liability side of the measurement. - 84 By contrast, almost a third of the respondents that responded to this question considered that there is no need for an alternative accounting treatment as the existing requirements are appropriate for the fact pattern of the transaction presented in the illustrative example B.

+- 85 Some respondents added that: - a) in some cases, there is a challenge to determine fair value estimates periodically.
+In these cases, historical cost (including Impairment) would be an appropriate measurement model; and - b) FVOCI election would not be appropriate as there could be an intent to sell and in that case each year performance in FV will be an observable market condition. - 86 Adjusted cost or historical cost: Some respondents mentioned Adjusted Cost or Historical cost as the best accounting treatment with an impairment test and a dual measurement approach. - 87 For the respondents, the most relevant elements in the scenario were the following (by order of importance): - a) The fact that the shares are unlisted; - b) The sustainable nature of the investee's operation; and - c) The fact that the investor does not have a put option